Kelvin96-Analyst/Power-BI-Project/README.md

 ## 🏢 Project Overview

-**Hemtech Enterprise** Hemtech Enterprise is one of the largest distributors of home appliances and household gadgets in Nigeria, generating annual revenue of over $2 million.
+**Hemtech Enterprise** is one of the largest distributors of home appliances and household gadgets in Nigeria, generating annual revenue of over $2 million.
 The company has a solid presence across the country and continues to lead with its commitment to customer satisfaction and innovation.

 ### Campaign Objective:
 To improve regional sales performance and enhance brand visibility, top management launched a focused marketing campaign aimed at penetrating deeper into four high-potential cities: